Head-To-Head Review: Eloxx Pharmaceuticals (ELOX) & The Competition

 |$67.03 million

-Eloxx Pharmaceuticals’ rivals have higher revenue and earnings than Eloxx Pharmaceuticals.
-Eloxx Pharmaceuticals is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Eloxx Pharmaceuticals’ peers have higher revenue and earnings than Eloxx Pharmaceuticals.
+Eloxx Pharmaceuticals is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Eloxx Pharmaceuticals rivals beat Eloxx Pharmaceuticals on 9 of the 13 factors compared.
+Eloxx Pharmaceuticals peers beat Eloxx Pharmaceuticals on 8 of the 12 factors compared.

 Eloxx Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company, focuses on developing novel ribonucleic acid modulating drug candidates for the treatment of rare and ultra-rare premature stop codon diseases.
 Its lead investigational drug product candidate is ELX-02, which is in Phase 2 clinical trial that focuses on the treatment of cystic fibrosis and nephropathic cystinosis patients with diagnosed nonsense mutations.
 The company was founded in 2013 and is headquartered in Waltham, Massachusetts.